mikewacker/age-verification/docs/ARCHITECTURE.md

 - Implementations of the JAX-RS interfaces can be found in `:service`.
 - Implementations of the interfaces in `:service:module` can be found in `:module:*` (e.g., `:module:store-redis`).
     - Many modules come with configuration, which is defined via Immutables + Jackson.
-    - Modules depend on [`LiteEnv`](/module/common/src/main/java/org/example/age/module/common/LiteEnv.java), a lightweight facade for the Dropwizard `Environment`.
+    - Many modules depend on [`LiteEnv`](/module/common/src/main/java/org/example/age/module/common/LiteEnv.java), a lightweight facade for the Dropwizard `Environment`.
 - Since this is a proof-of-concept, some modules in `:module:*` have "demo" implementations.

 **Web Applications**